 Adjusting your lifestyle doesn’t necessarily mean living on rice and beans or giving up your favorite activities.
 It could mean moving to a more affordable community.
 Or downsizing to a smaller home and eliminating expenses — a second vehicle, for example — that are no longer needed now that you aren’t working.

 5. Delay Social Security benefits

-Unless you have reason to believe you won’t live long in retirement, delaying Social Security payments can help beat inflation.
-For every year past your full retirement age that you wait to start receiving benefits, your payments will receive an 8% boost.
+Unless you have reason to believe you won’t live long in retirement, delaying claiming your Social Security retirement benefits can help beat inflation.
+For every year past your full retirement age that you wait to start receiving benefits, your payments will receive a boost of up to 8%.